oweitman/docker-devcontainer/README.md

 6. Start the connection with \<CTRL\>+\<Shift+P\> Remote-SSH: Connect to Host
 7. Once the connection is successful, you can then select the appropriate folder and execute all commands remotely via the terminal.
-8. A typical next action would be either cloning a github repository or creating and initializing a new repository
+8. A typical next action would be either cloning a github repository or creating and initializing a new repository below the projects directory.